Microscopic derivation of superconductor-insulator boundary conditions for Ginzburg-Landau theory revisited. Enhanced superconductivity at boundaries with and without magnetic field: Conclusions

 \section{Conclusions}

 We considered the generic BCS model for spin-balanced and spin-imbalanced fermions.
 From that model, we derived the boundary conditions for the GL theory for the interface between a superconductor and an insulator.
 We showed that the free energy of a superconductor acquires an additional term given by the surface integral of $\gamma |\psi|^2$.
-The physical origin of this term is the fact that near a well-reflecting boundary total gap oscillates with $\simeq k_F$ momenta.
-Coupling of these oscillations to the averaged gap $\psi$ leads to additional surface term.
-We obtained that $\gamma < 0$ for one and two-dimensional continuous BCS models.
-For the three dimensional isotropic BCS model, the surface term is beyond the resolution of our analytical approach.
-Whereas for an anisotropic three-dimensional model $\gamma$ can be positive or negative.
+The physical origin of this term is the fact that near a well-reflecting boundary, the total gap oscillates with $\simeq k_F$ momentum.
+This oscillatory part is coupled to the averaged gap $\psi$ in GL theory, leading to an additional surface term.
+We obtained that $\gamma < 0$ for one- and two-dimensional continuous BCS models.
+For the three-dimensional isotropic BCS model, the surface term is beyond the resolution of our analytical approach.
+Whereas for an anisotropic three-dimensional model we have shown that $\gamma$ can be positive or negative.
+The negative $\gamma$ leads to enhanced superconductivity near boundaries.
 Note that, for the tight-binding BCS model the surface superconductivity exists in all dimensions \cite{samoilenka2020boundary}, which also implies boundary conditions with $\gamma<0$.

 To obtain boundary conditions we showed that the following procedure can be applied.
 Consider the GL model that in general has the highest in derivatives term of order $k$.
-Then one should reflect the order parameter in the boundary and write free energy as integral over the whole space.
+Then one should reflect the order parameter in the boundary and write the free energy as an integral over the whole space.
 This reflection automatically applies proper boundary conditions.
-Namely, one can write kinetic terms in any integrated by parts form and search for a minimum of the total free energy.
+Namely, one can write kinetic terms in any integrated-by-parts form and search for a minimum of the total free energy.
 Boundary conditions are obtained from the condition on energy to be finite and from the variation of this functional with respect to the order parameter.
 As a result, we obtained that usually all normal to boundary odd derivatives of $\psi$ of the order less than $k - 1$ should be zero, whereas $k - 1$ derivative will be proportional to $\gamma \psi$.